wea-f/ByePassHub/README.md

 [BPH Google Doc](https://docs.google.com/document/d/1BC-_DkqMcnJDN2hQWWZCjB-Gp-U2CVtznrVOIP-mRv4/edit?usp=sharing) if Github is blocked

 ---
-These links and bypasses are **not made by me**, they are found through many other lists and sites. <br>
+> [!NOTE]
+> I do not own any of these proxies and I do not guarantee if they are functional, secure, or safe (not malicious), though I try my best to test them!
+I am not responsbile for any problems that arise associated with this repository.
+It's your device and your decisions.

 **If you use any of these links for your OWN list, I would appreciate if you made sure to credit me and the repository.
 I spend too much time on this.** <br>
 **Credits are in the individual files** <br> <br>
-**I am not responsbile for any problems that arise associated with this repository.
-It's your device and you control your own decisions.
-Links/exploits are not guranteed to be fully safe and not malicious** <br>
 **Also note to proxy developers: if you believe that I leaked your links, make an issue and I'll take them down asap, I have no intention in leaking private links.** <br>
-**This repository is also licensed under the MIT license, check the LICENSE file for more information.**  <br> <br>